JmfanBU/ReachNNStar/README.md

 Machine](https://drive.google.com/file/d/1phzVgLYzxnS03NiZI0Qbqulo1Fuhu3V4/view?usp=sharing), please download it and import the .ova file using Oracle VM Virtual Box.

-We have tested our code with RAM memory size 3072 MB.
+We have tested our code with RAM size 3072 MB.
 The tool is stored in folder ~/ReachNNStar.

-In the home directory, credentials.txt includes the information about user name and password. readme.pdf contains the instruction to test our tool. howto_vbox_shared_folder.txt is the instruction about file sharing between virtual machine and your desktop. ~/ReachNNStar/checksum_result.txt is for the integrity check.
+In the home directory, credentials.txt includes information about user name and password. readme.pdf contains the instruction to test our tool. howto_vbox_shared_folder.txt is the instruction about file sharing between the virtual machine and your desktop. ~/ReachNNStar/checksum_result.txt is for the integrity check.

-We note that since VM does not support GPU usage and have limited RAM memory, the runtime result could be different from what we report.
+We note that since VM does not support GPU usage and has limited RAM memory, the runtime result could be different from what we report.

 ## Installation